Reynaldo Ileto

-Reynaldo "Rey" Clemeña Ileto (born October 3, 1946) is a Filipino historian known for his seminal work Pasyon and Revolution: Popular Movements in the Philippines, 1840–1910 first published in 1979.
+Reynaldo "Rey" Clemeña Ileto (born October 3, 1946) is a Filipino historian known for his seminal work Pasyon and Revolution: Popular Movements in the Philippines, 1840–1910, first published in 1979.
 Ileto specializes in Asian history, religion and society, postcolonial studies, and the government and politics of Asia and the Pacific.
 He is known for his interdisciplinary approach combining history, literature, anthropology, cultural studies, and politics.

-Ileto is an honorary professor at the Australian National University and currently lectures at the Nanyang Technological University and the University of the Philippines.
+Ileto is currently an honorary professor at the Australian National University.
+He previously taught at the National University of Singapore and the University of the Philippines.
 Ileto finished his undergraduate degree at the Jesuit-run Ateneo de Manila University and received his Ph.D. in Southeast Asian History at Cornell University in 1975.

 In 2003, Ileto received a Fukuoka academic prize for his scholarship.